Anushajadav/Book_Database_Management/README.md

     database:'book_management_store'
 })

 Create the tables and procedure. using above files.
+Create 3 procedure, use procedure.txt for all 3 procedures.
 We can test the api using postman.

 Operation can be performed are- CRUD